India tightens grip on social media with new three-hour takedown rule

-NEW DELHI, Feb 10 : India's government said on Tuesday social media companies would have to take down unlawful content within three hours of being notified about it, tightening an earlier 36-hour timeline in what could be a compliance challenge for Meta, YouTube and X.
+NEW DELHI: India's government said social media companies would have to take down unlawful content within three hours of being notified about it, tightening on Tuesday (Feb 10) an earlier 36-hour timeline in what could be a compliance challenge for Meta, YouTube and X.

 The changes amend India's 2021 IT rules, which have already been a flashpoint between Prime Minister Narendra Modi's government and global technology companies.